-In the nearly three years since my article Obtaining Out-of-State Evidence for State Court Civil Litigation: Where to Start? was published in the Georgia Bar Journal, several additional states have adopted the Uniform Interstate Depositions and Discovery Act.
-Included in that article was a chart with citations to each state’s statute or rule on getting out-of-state subpoenas.
-Given […]
+In the four years since my article Obtaining Out-of-State Evidence for State Court Civil Litigation: Where to Start? was published in the Georgia Bar Journal, several additional states have adopted the Uniform Interstate Depositions and Discovery Act.
+Included in that article was a chart with citations to each state’s statute or rule on getting out-of-state subpoenas, but it’s time […]

 Don’t let state lines inhibit your discovery process in state-court litigation.
 You simply need to know where to start.

 Do you want to obtain evidence or testimony in Georgia?
-Read this article: Best Practices for Issuing Subpoenas: Depositions of Georgia Residents in Cases Pending Out of State.
+I offer assistance in Georgia to attorneys at a flat rate.
 I have also put together an Out-of-State Subpoena Toolkit with my resources on the Georgia procedure.

 Need evidence or testimony elsewhere?
 You can go straight to the chart of all the updated citations nationwide.
-My article, Obtaining Out-of-State Evidence for State Court Civil Litigation: Where to Start?
+My article, Obtaining Out-of-State Evidence for State Court Civil Litigation: Where to Start? is also helpful.

 And below are all posts on out-of-state subpoenas.

-(Post below is updated with the code sections that went into effect on January 1, 2013, under Georgia’s revised evidence code.
-Only the code sections have changed; the text is the same. – RBP) Yesterday the UIDDA, as drafted in HB 46, went into effect in Georgia.
+(Post is updated with the Georgia code sections that went into effect in 2013, and to link to my August 2015 citation chart. – RBP) Yesterday UIDDA, as drafted in HB 46, went into effect in Georgia.
 Here are the highlights: 1.
 There are now two procedures for issuing subpoenas in Georgia for out-of-state matters, the UIDDA […]

 I’ve written before about a Georgia advisory opinion that addresses the misuse of subpoenas and requires attorneys to either notice or jointly schedule a deposition before having a subpoena issued.
 The advisory opinion is treated as persuasive authority, and it has now been cited in a trial-court opinion discussing discovery abuses.
 Trial court ruled that […]